How to Become a Certified Application Counselor Designated Organization

 Get Covered Illinois will only designate organizations that meet certain requirements (including, but not limited to):

-• CACs will be certified and licensed by the State of Illinois, through IDOI, to support consumers applying for health coverage options and affordability programs.
+- CACs will be certified by Get Covered Illinois, to support consumers applying for health coverage options and affordability programs.

 NOTE: Agents, brokers and other individuals and organizations who receive direct or indirect consideration from a health insurance issuer or stop loss insurance issuer in connection with the enrollment of an individual into a qualified health plan (QHP) or non-QHP are not eligible to apply to become a CDO.